Skip to main content

 Principles

-- Principle 2: In the course of their duties, ACNC officers will only make decisions if they are authorised to make them.
+• Principle 2: ACNC officers will only make decisions if they are authorised to make them in the course of their duties.

 Principle 1: Delegations and authorisations will be lawful, accurate and transparent.

-- The only power that the Commissioner cannot delegate is the power to delegate itself.
-This means, if the Commissioner has delegated certain powers to an Assistant Commissioner, that Assistant Commissioner cannot then delegate those powers any further.
+3. The only power that the Commissioner cannot delegate is the power to delegate itself.
+This means that if the Commissioner has delegated certain powers to Assistant Commissioners, then the Assistant Commissioners cannot further delegate those powers to ACNC officers.

-- The Commissioner and the Commissioner’s delegate(s) can authorise other ACNC officers to act on their behalf, using an Instrument of Authorisation.
-One instrument of authorisation can be used for multiple authorisations.
+4. The Commissioner and the Commissioner’s delegates can authorise ACNC officers to act on their behalf, using an Instrument of Authorisation.
+One Instrument of Authorisation can be used for multiple authorisations.

-- These delegations and authorisations are required to enable the Commissioner to carry out the functions set out in the ACNC Act.
-Any instruments of delegation and authorisation will be clear and accessible to ACNC staff, so they know who is lawfully able to perform any particular function.
+6. These delegations and authorisations are required to enable the Commissioner to carry out the functions set out in the ACNC Act.
+Any instruments of delegation and authorisation are clear and accessible to ACNC staff on the Legal and Policy Sharepoint homepage, so there is a written record of who is lawfully able to perform any particular function.

-- Instruments of delegation and authorisation will be drafted, as needed, by the Legal and Policy directorate.
+9. Instruments of delegation and authorisation will be drafted as needed by the Legal and Policy directorate.

-- Before signing or executing any notice, determination, instrument or other document which gives effect to a decision that can be reviewed under Part 7-2 of the ACNC Act, officers must ensure that they have been authorised by the Commissioner or their delegate(s) to exercise the power in question.
+1. Before signing or executing any notice, determination, instrument or other document which gives effect to a decision -, ACNC officers must ensure that they have been authorised by the Commissioner or their delegates to exercise the power or function in question.
 If in doubt, ACNC staff should ask for guidance from their manager, or the Legal and Policy Directorate.

-- ACNC staff who are not authorised to make a particular decision may do background work that enables the decision to be made and will often be required to do so in the course of their duties.
-This may include research and briefing the decision-maker and drafting the decision.
-However, a decision-maker (whether it is a statutory office-holder, delegate, or authorised officer) must not simply endorse a recommendation provided by someone else.
+2. ACNC staff who are not authorised to make a particular decision may do background work that enables the decision to be made and will often be required to do so in the course of their duties.
+This may include research and briefing the decision-maker and preparing a first draft of the reasons for decision.
+However, a decision-maker (whether it is a statutory office-holder, delegate, or ACNC authorised officer) must not simply endorse a recommendation provided by someone else.
 That does not constitute a valid decision.
 The decision-maker must apply an independent mind to their decision.

-- When making decisions under legislation other than the ACNC Act, a different approach may be required (for example, under the Freedom of Information Act 1982 (Cth) officers may be authorised to personally make FOI decisions and not rely on a delegation).
+3. When making decisions under legislation other than the ACNC Act, a different approach may be required.
+For example, under the Freedom of Information Act 1982 (Cth), officers may be authorised to personally make FOI decisions and not rely on a delegation.

 Principle 3: Decisions will be signed and executed effectively

-- When making a decision, and when signing any notice, determination, instrument or other document which gives effect to a reviewable decision, authorised officers must follow the directions below to ensure that the document is executed in a way that will give it legal effect.
-It must bear the name of the delegate and clearly indicate that the delegate is the accountable decision-maker.
+1. When making a decision, and when signing any notice, determination, instrument or other document which gives effect to a - decision, ACNC authorised officers must follow the directions below to ensure that the document is executed in a way that will give it legal effect.
+The document must bear the name of the delegate and clearly indicate that the delegate is the accountable decision-maker.

-- If Court rules or practice require a legal document to be executed in a different way from the directions contained in this guidance statement, officers should follow the relevant requirements of the Court rules or practice.
+2. If Court rules or practice require a legal document to be executed differently to this policy, officers should follow the relevant requirements of the Court rules or practice and consult the Legal and Policy Directorate if clarity is required.

-- All instruments should bear the name of the delegate.
-If an authorised officer is signing or executing an instrument, this should be done by signing “on behalf of the delegate”.
+4. If an ACNC authorised officer is signing or executing an authorised decision, this should be done by signing “on behalf of the delegate”.
 That means that the authorised officer sets out the delegate’s electronic signature and the delegate’s name and position at the ACNC.

-- The authorised officer then signs or writes their own name as the person exercising the power on behalf of the delegate.
-The ACNC preference is to use the wording set out in the example below, as the meaning of “per”, “per pro” and “pp” is not widely understood.
+5. The authorised officer then signs or writes their own name as the person exercising the power on behalf of the delegate.
+The ACNC preference is to use the wording set out in the example below.

 Example 1